Whether you’re spending 7 days in Hokkaido or two weeks, choosing where to stay in Sapporo is a must.

 ✓ Best area to stay for nightlife and superb local food

 As Sapporo’s entertainment hub, the district is well connected to the rest of the city by subway.
 It takes under five minutes to reach Susukino from Odori and Sapporo Station.

 The area is, however, not suitable for travellers who want a peaceful, relaxing atmosphere for their stay in Sapporo.
 Day and night, the district is busy.

 For ramen lovers, Susukino is home to Ramen Yokocho.
 This narrow lane is loaded with ramen shops serving up the city’s most famous snack, miso ramen.
 Visiting in winter?
 You can also witness Sapporo’s world-famous ice sculpture competition here.
 The annual Snow Festival takes place in Susukino.

 Since Susukino is the entertainment hub of Sapporo, a wide variety of hotels flood the district.
-Accommodations here cater to visitors with low or high travel budgets alike.
+The accommodations here cater to visitors with low or high travel budgets alike.